Jose Altuve: 2023

 The following game, Altuve connected for three home runs in the first three innings—becoming the fourth player in major league history to do so—to lead a 14–1 rout of Texas.
 The four home runs in four plate appearances tied the major league record.
 Altuve also became the first Astros player to hit five home runs over two games and the first to both hit for the cycle and a 3-home run game in the same season.
 It was Altuve's first career three home run game in the regular season, and first since Game 1 of the 2017 ALDS.
 He was named AL Player of the Week on September 10 after logging six home runs in a span of seven games.
 On September 27, Altuve attained his 400th career double, becoming the third player to hit as many for the Astros, following Biggio (668) and Bagwell (488).
+Altuve was recognized by the Houston chapter of the Baseball Writers Association of America (BBWAA) as the recipient of the Darryl Kile Good Guy Award.

 In Game 1 of the ALDS, Altuve hit a home run off Bailey Ober on the very first pitch to leadoff the Astros and the postseason.
 In Game 5 of the ALCS, Altuve hit a dramatic three-run home run off José Leclerc in the top of the ninth to take back the lead for the Astros at 5–4 after trailing 2–4, sending the Astros to an unlikely comeback victory over the Rangers.
 Despite a strong series performance from Altuve, batting .313 with three home runs, five RBIs, and posting a 1.040 OPS, the Astros ultimately fell to the Rangers in seven games.
 Game 4 of the series was Altuve's 100th career postseason game played, becoming just the seventh player in Major League history to play in 100 career postseason games.